Building An Outdoor Fire Pit With River Rocks

 If exploding rocks wasn’t enough to convince you, there is also a question of legality with collecting river rocks.
 In state / federal parks, it’s often illegal to take any natural resources.
 And if you’re trying to find the rocks on private land, you really need to make sure you have permission to be there.
 Trespassing laws vary from location to location but can certainly lead to a bad time!

 I’m not one to tell people what to do, but making a wood burning fire pit out of river rocks isn’t a good idea.
+Especially when great, professionally made fire pits are available for purchase on the internet.
 However, if I still haven’t talked you out of it, at least be careful when obtaining the river rocks and building your fire pit.
 And if your fire pit decides to explode, don’t say I didn’t tell you!

 Categorised in: Lifestyle